nissan/cra-redditech-auth0/template/README.md

 ## About this project

 This project bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Some opinionated modifications made over time by [Nissan Dookeran](https://github.com/nissan) but most of this remains unchanged and all credit to the original template authors for offering publicly their work for my (and others') learning and modification.
+Modifications include adding `moment` and `antd` Ant Design System modules.

 ## Available Scripts